wiltchamberian/CITS3403_Project/README.md

 3. Create virtual environment: `python -m venv venv`

-4. Activate virutal environment: `vennv\Scripts\activate`
+4. Activate virutal environment: `venv/Scripts/activate`

-4. Install the required dependencies: `pip install flask, flask_socketio, jwt, time`
+5. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage

+There are two ways to use it.
+1).
+Firstly you can run local server and visit it on local pc.
+   This is mostly for test and showing the basic functions.

+2).
+Secondly you can run it on heroku, but you need an account and modify configuration.

+The basic work-flow is:
-1. Start the Flask development server.
+1. Start the Flask development server. by `python -u app.py'

 2. Open a web browser and go to `http://localhost:5000` to access the chat application.

-3. Enter a display name and select a chat room to join.
+3. Regist an account and select a chat room to join.

 4. Start chatting!
 Type your messages in the input field and press Enter to send them.
 The messages will appear in the chat room in real-time.

-5. To join a different chat room, use the navigation menu or the room switcher feature.
+5. To join a different chat room, search the rooms and double click the room.

 6. To exit the chat application, simply close the web browser or press `Ctrl + C` in the terminal where the Flask server is running.